-UX intermediate course participants will already have a good understanding of design thinking processes and use the best practises in order to solve real problems.
+UX Advanced course participants will already have a good understanding of design thinking processes and use the best practises in order to solve real problems.
 By the end of the course, they will already have a well structured case study for their UX portfolio.
 This course could help them to be the design advocate in their organisation and start actually using design thinking processes to tackle different problems and help their colleagues from different disciplines have a better understanding and collaboration with designers.

 Q3) What are the career opportunities in the UX field?

 There are a lot of career opportunities out there!
 UX designers can work in tech and software companies and in Consultancies and Design Agencies that care for both visual design and user experience.

 There are also different industries (e.g. banking, telecommunication, transportation) that recently started appreciating the user experience design.
 They’re looking to hire in-house designers and build their own team.
 From my perspective, this is a great opportunity because designers can really affect how an organisation can be transformed from within.

 Another interesting area to expand your UX career is working in start-ups and it sounds very exciting!

 UX Academy runs evening and in-person UX training courses in Central London around UX, Conversational Design & Product Design.